HaleyASU/shooters-shoot-machine-learning/README.md

 Build a machine learning model to predict whether a shot attempt will be made or missed using player, location, and situational data.
 Evaluate performance across different modeling techniques and visualize the impact of features on outcomes.

 ⚙️ Tools & Technologies
-Python (Pandas, NumPy, Matplotlib, Scikit-learn)
+Python (Pandas, NumPy, Seaborn, BeautifulSoup, Matplotlib, Scikit-learn, Tensorflow)

 TensorFlow/Keras (for neural networks)